HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-02-utxo-vs-account-model.md

 "The Account/Balance Model, on the other hand, keeps track of the balance of each account as a global state.
 The balance of an account is checked to make sure it is larger than or equal to the spending transaction amount." -> \\

+tx -> state transition.

+not feasible to transition after every single tx, especially as the execution of a smart contract can involve a large number of atomic transitions.

+transitions in block intervalls.

+++++  graphic state transition in figma academy graphics.

 \begin{itemize}
 \item two types of accounts, private key controlled user accounts and contract-code controlled accounts (smart contracts)